 - intense pain

 - difficulty walking or standing

 If these symptoms occur after acute trauma, they may indicate an injury.
-An injury might occur after a sporting accident or a fall.
+An injury might occur after a

 Tight hamstrings are usually not a cause for concern.
 They can be uncomfortable and limit mobility, but these symptoms will usually pass on their own.
 It can help to stretch the hamstrings regularly or perform leg strengthening exercises.